yuming-z/used-car-marketplace/README.md

 #### Local environment

+> **Note:** You need to create your own database in PostgreSQL before running the program in the local environment.

 It is strongly recommended to use **virtual environment** to run the program in the local environment.

 To create a virtual environment, run the following command: